Fujifilm X10 vs Sony A7R IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X10 and Sony Alpha A7R IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X10 does not offer wifi capability.
+In contrast, the X10 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R IV (unlike the X10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7R IV is a recent model that features in the current product line-up of Sony.
-In contrast, the X10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X10 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is the Fujifilm X10 better than the Sony A7R IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.